 Rear Delt Fly

 This exercise can also help to improve posture.
 Weak rear deltoids are often associated with bad posture, called kyphosis.
-When your shoulders hunch forward, it’s impossible to maintain good form, both in everyday life and during weightlifting exercises.
-This can cause chronic back pain and other problems.
+When your shoulders hunch forward, it’s impossible to maintain good form in everyday life and weightlifting exercises.
+Also, this can cause chronic back pain and other problems.
 Strengthening the rear deltoids can help correct bad posture and reduce the risk of back pain.

 Bent-over Reverse Fly

 This variation of the lateral raise will engage your shoulders and back simultaneously.
 The posterior deltoid is well-served by this exercise.
 It also helps improve posture and core stability.
-The bent-over reverse fly is a relatively low-risk exercise, making it a good choice for beginners.
+The bent-over reverse fly is a relatively low-risk exercise, suitable for beginners.

 Dumbbell Side Lateral Raise